Mary Lou Fulton College for Teaching and Learning Innovation policies

 This step is mandatory and applies to appeal of course grades only.

 1. The student must contact the instructor of the course and submit the grade appeal (PDF).
-The student must provide any additional relevant documentation to support the appeal and reasons for disputing the grade to the instructor.
-The narrative accompanying the grade appeal form may not exceed five pages, double spaced.
+The student must provide to the instructor any additional relevant documentation to support the appeal and reasons for disputing the grade.
+The narrative accompanying the grade appeal form may not exceed five pages, double-spaced.

 2. The student must meet with the instructor either face-to-face or, in the case of online classes only, virtually.
-If this meeting does not resolve the grievance, the student may move to step 2 and submit the grade appeal form to the appropriate Office of Career and Academic Success contact.
+If this meeting does not resolve the grievance, the student may move to step 2 and submit the grade appeal form to the appropriate Office of Academic and Career Success contact.

-Note: If the required meeting with the instructor has not taken place, the appeal will be accepted only if the student supplies evidence that the student contacted the instructor and (a) has received no reply for five business days or (b) has been unable to schedule a meeting within 10 business days of the date of contact.
+Note: If the required meeting with the instructor has not taken place, the appeal is accepted only if the student supplies evidence that they contacted the instructor and (a) have received no reply for five business days, or (b) have been unable to schedule a meeting within 10 business days of the date of contact.
 If the student does not receive a response from the course instructor within five business days, the student should move the appeal to step 2.
-Appeals received after 10 business days will not be accepted.
+Appeals received after 10 business days are not accepted.

-Step 2: Submit grievance to Office of Career and Academic Success
+Step 2: Submit grievance to Office of Academic and Career Success

 If the grievance is not resolved in step 1, the student may forward the grade appeal to the executive director of academic and career success.